Altair: Etymology, mythology and culture

 The term Al Nesr Al Tair appeared in Al Achsasi al Mouakket's catalogue, which was translated into Latin as Vultur Volans.
 This name was applied by the Arabs to the asterism of Altair, β Aquilae and γ Aquilae and probably goes back to the ancient Babylonians and Sumerians, who called Altair "the eagle star".
 The spelling Atair has also been used.
 Medieval astrolabes of England and Western Europe depicted Altair and Vega as birds.

 The Koori people of Victoria also knew Altair as Bunjil, the wedge-tailed eagle, and β and γ Aquilae are his two wives the black swans.
 The people of the Murray River knew the star as Totyerguil.
 The Murray River was formed when Totyerguil the hunter speared Otjout, a giant Murray cod, who, when wounded, churned a channel across southern Australia before entering the sky as the constellation Delphinus.

 In Chinese astronomy, the asterism consisting of Altair, β Aquilae and γ Aquilae is known as Hé Gǔ (河鼓; lit. "river drum").
 The Chinese name for Altair is thus Hé Gǔ èr (河鼓二; lit. "river drum two", meaning the "second star of the drum at the river").
 However, Altair is better known by its other names: Qiān Niú Xīng (牵牛星 / 牽牛星) or Niú Láng Xīng (牛郎星), translated as the cowherd star.
 These names are an allusion to a love story, The Cowherd and the Weaver Girl, in which Niulang (represented by Altair) and his two children (represented by β Aquilae and γ Aquilae) are separated from respectively their wife and mother Zhinü (represented by Vega) by the Milky Way.
 They are only permitted to meet once a year, when magpies form a bridge to allow them to cross the Milky Way.
 In the Japanese version of this legend, celebrated in the Tanabata festival, Altair is known as Hikoboshi (彦星).

-The people of Micronesia called Altair Mai-lapa, meaning "big/old breadfruit", while the Māori people called this star Poutu-te-rangi, meaning "pillar of heaven".
+The people of Micronesia call Altair Mai-lapa, meaning "big/old breadfruit", while the Māori call this star Poutu-te-rangi, meaning "pillar of heaven".

-In Western astrology, the star was ill-omened, portending danger from reptiles.
+In Western astrology, Altair is considered a military star, associated with boldness, determination and risk-taking.

 This star is one of the asterisms used by Bugis sailors for navigation, called bintoéng timoro, meaning "eastern star".

 A group of Japanese scientists sent a radio signal to Altair in 1983 with the hopes of contacting extraterrestrial life.

 NASA announced Altair as the name of the Lunar Surface Access Module (LSAM) on December 13, 2007.
 The Russian-made Beriev Be-200 Altair seaplane is also named after the star.